emmercm/www/src/blog/_consensus-before-implementation.md

 1. You've put in the work to understand that a change is important and truly necessary.
 2. You're inviting discussion and feedback.

 A pull request is not an invitation for discussion.

+Even though [Boehm's Law](https://www.pmi.org/disciplined-agile/agile/costofchange) is typically

 By the time you reach the implementation phase, the cost of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDI4Nzk4ODksMTAzMjY4MTMyMiwtMT
-c2MjQ1NjMyMV19
+eyJoaXN0b3J5IjpbMjEwNzA2MDU0NywtMTk0Mjg3OTg4OSwxMD
+MyNjgxMzIyLC0xNzYyNDU2MzIxXX0=
 -->